Tryouts /Assessments

 Choosing to participate and be successful in any sport competitively requires passion, commitment, dedication, perseverance, and patience.
 For us to consider you to be part of a competitive/team program at RGA, the following are some key elements that we look for in an aspiring gymnast:

-Desire, discipline, work ethic, teamwork, punctuality, listening skills, maturity, respect, and the ability to apply corrections are among the many attributes that would make a good sportsperson.
-Numerous other skills like confidence, increased physical strength and flexibility, and mental strength are imbibed by simply being part of the program.
+Desire, discipline, work ethic, teamwork, punctuality, listening skills, maturity, respect, and the ability to apply corrections are amongst the many attributes that would make a good sportsperson.
+Numerous other skills such as confidence, increased physical strength and flexibility, and mental strength are imbibed by simply being part of the program.

 Enrollment: Participation in our team program is by invitation and/or assessment only.